Passionate about assembling IKEA furniture and finding nature in urban spaces

 I can drive a tractor.
 I’ve gotten lost in Croatia alone.
 I grew up in a house that was only heated by a small wood stove.
 I dressed up in costume to give tours of a historic mansion.

-You may think none of that has anything to do with Product or Experience Design, but, like all people, my past experiences inform the way I operate today.
-For me, my work goes beyond building empathy by putting myself in someone else’s shoes.
+You may think none of that has anything to do with working in research, design, and product, but, like all people, my past experiences guide the mental models I use today.
+For me, my work goes beyond building empathy and putting myself in someone else’s shoes.

 The truth is, I don’t know what it’s like to be someone else.
 I do know through listening, observing, and conversing, I am able to get to the bottom of what makes people tick.
 I enjoy creating a deep understanding of people and using that knowledge to create products and experiences that truly solve user problems and create value.